HouzuoGuo/laitos/doc/[Daemon]-system-maintenance.md

 ## Tips
 System maintenance does not have to run too often.
 Let it run daily is usually good enough.

-The maintenance routine always automatically installs the following software and keeps them up-to-date:
+The maintenance routine always automatically installs the following software and keeps them up-to-date.
+The altogether use about 300 MB of disk space:
 - Dependencies of PhantomJS used by [web browser on a page (PhantomJS)](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-web-browser-on-a-page-(PhantomJS)) and [text-based interactive web browser (PhantomJS)](https://github.com/HouzuoGuo/laitos/wiki/%5BApp%5D-interactive-web-browser-(PhantomJS)).
   They may not function properly until system maintenance has run for the first time.